 A couple of my favorite things in the world are bruschetta and olives so it is only natural that I would enjoy olive tapenade placed upon sourdough bruschetta.
 First, a quick history about olives and me.
+Black olives and I go way back to the days when I placed them on every finger while waiting for the finishing touches on Thanksgiving dinner.
+Grandma would walk by and tell me, “No more.”
+Olives were not appetizers to grandma.
+They were a part of the main event.

 Green olives, on the other hand, (no pun intended – well, maybe intended) were of the devil but then I grew up and understood the goodness of both black and green olives.
 And then I had to combine them.
+And today we shall make them into an appetizer so we can enjoy them before the turkey is ready.

 Olive tapenade is incredibly easy to make and a perfect party pleasing appetizer.
 Just combine these ingredients in a food processor: